Skip to main content

 java -jar nomaubl.jar -fetch-all /opt/nomaubl/demo/config/config.json \

-# Drain new BIP jobs into UBL, validate + send
+# Drain new BIP jobs against a UBL template (validate + send)

 java -jar nomaubl.jar -fetch-all /opt/nomaubl/demo/config/config.json \